shadowbeast666/Otomoto/README.md

 To open the technical documentation, you need to enter a password that is the NAME and SURNAME of the course instructor (in lowercase and with Polish characters, no spaces beetween, like this : adamkowalski).

 By default, only one user, superadmin@gmail.com, is added with the password: "123Pa$$word."
 However, for obvious reasons, this user will only be accessible locally!
-The hosted version of the application has limited access: No-authorized, Basic, and Moderator.
+The hosted version of the application has limited access to users and roles.
+Only these roles are available :
+- No-authorized,
+- Basic,
+- Moderator

 Credentials for the online version:
 - user@user.user::123Pa$$word.